lellky/howto-magic-mirror/the-new-version.md

 The first build used an acrylic "mirror" and an LCD panel from an old laptop (actually two, since the first one got incinerated when the mirror hit the floor).
 Anyway, the first version had some flaws:
-* The acrylic mirror easily got scratches
+* The acrylic mirror easily got scratches and the surface is not perfectly flat which gives funny effects
 * The frame was built by modifying an IKEA frame which never looked very good.
 * The Raspberry Pi that was used was old and slow